mi6/ic-ui-kit/.github/ISSUE_TEMPLATE/suggest-new-component-pattern.md

 ---
-name: "✍️ Suggest an improvement"
+name: "\U0001F4A1 Suggest a new component or pattern"
-about:  Suggest something for the UI Kit, website code, design, research or investigation work.
+about: 'Suggest a UI Kit component or design pattern.'
 title: ''
 labels: ''
 assignees: ''
-type: 'Feature improvement'
+type: 'Feature'
 ---

 ## Summary
-Tell us, in a few words, what the improvement is.
+Tell us, in a few words, what the component or pattern would do.

 ## 💬 Description
-A full description of what the improvement should be and how it should work.
+A full description of what the component or pattern should be and how it should work.

-## 💰 Use value
+## 💰 User value
 Describe why this is important and how it will help users (either developers, designers or the end-users).
 Think about how it makes people's lives easier, more accessible or quicker to build stuff.

+## 📚 User Stories
+If relevant, describe the high-level functionality as user stories.

+*As an* ICDS user:
+*I need*
+*So that*

 ## 📝 Acceptance Criteria
 If relevant, describe in full detail the different interactions and edge cases that the component or patterns needs to fulfil.

 *Given*
 *When*